 comprehensive Stroke Care at CMC

 A stroke is a medical emergency that requires immediate attention.
 Also known as a brain attack, stroke is the fifth highest cause of death, right behind heart disease and cancer, and the number one cause of long-term disability.
 According to the American Stroke Association, an estimated 600,000 Americans suffer a new or recurrent stroke each year, and an estimated 160,000 will die.
-CMC is certified as a Primary Stroke Center by The Joint Commission and a repeat recipient of the American Heart Association/American Stroke Association's Get With The Guidelines® recognition for excellence in stroke care.
+CMC is a repeat recipient of the American Heart Association/American Stroke Association's Get With The Guidelines® recognition for excellence in stroke care.

 Each stroke is different

 Depending on what part of the brain is injured, the extent of the injury, and your general health, a stroke can cause:

 - Weakness or paralysis on one side of the body

 - Being unaware of or ignoring parts of the body on one side

 - Pain, numbness or odd sensation

 - Problems with memory, thinking, attention or learning